 Poor dental health can be an indication of other problems

 One important reason to keep your pet’s dental health in check is that it will be easier to watch for other issues they are experiencing.

-If a pet’s dental health is top-notch, their mouth will not have any problems, and they will be able to perform every function with no pain or complications.
+If a pet’s dental health is top-notch, its mouth will not have any problems, and it can perform every function without pain or complications.

 Suppose your pet begins having a different type of problem that could eventually show symptoms in its mouth.
 In that case, you will know immediately that your pet is having another issue and not one that is happening due to a lack of oral care.
 This can help you better monitor your pet’s overall health.